List of Accepted LBR Papers

 long as there are “significant” revisions from the original, as per the ACM and ACM SIGCHI policies.

-Extended Abstract: An anonymized short paper, four-page paper, not including references, in the ICMI format
+Extended Abstract: An anonymized short paper, seven-page paper in a single

 Anonymization: Authors are instructed not to include author information in their submission.
 In order to help